valancej/documentation/_basic/getting-started/api.md

 ---

 <div class="info-block">
 The API is currently only available for projects on Codeship Basic and not available on Codeship Pro.
+An API upgrade that works with both Basic and Pro will be released soon.
 </div>

 * include a table of contents
 {:toc}

+## Updated API Documentation

+Going forward, we are now supporting our API documentation at a new location.
+[Click here to access it now.](https://codeship-api.api-docs.io/v1)

 ## Get an API Key